-Mothering Arts is a place to Connect with yourself, with your baby and with your community.
+Our classes create space to connect with yourself, with your baby and with your community.

-For 7 years our inter-generational gathering have been a place where we bring local resources to you, all with one thing in common: nurturing the postpartum journey and making visible the profound changes as a mother.
+For 8 years our inter-generational weekly classes have been a place where we bring local resources to you, all with one thing in common: nurturing the postpartum journey and making visible the profound changes as a mother.

 What to expect:

 - You will learn songs and games to connect with your baby using the language of bonding, respect and delight.

 - Learn simple nurturing practices to add to your day that will keep you grounded and nourished AND get comfortable asking for support.

-- Share the unseen work of mothering in a nurturing space of support, acknowledgement and friendship which blossoms long after our group ends.
+- Share the unseen work of early parenting in a nurturing space of support, acknowledgement and friendship which blossoms long after our group ends.

 * If you are pregnant and interested in joining once your baby is in arms, you are welcome to visit.